pintub/dataStructure-algo/Sorting.md

 - Merge Sort
   - Recursion vs Divide n Conquer Gyan
     - How Time complexity= `nlogn`, T(n) = 2T(n/2) + θ(n), i.e. Merging happens only logn times & each merging is approx O(n).<br/>
-    This different from recursion tree where each node of tree does some computation, but in divide n conquer, tree formed but each node does not do computation, rather merging node does computation
+    This different from recursion tree where each node of tree does some computation, but in divide n conquer, Tree formed but each node does not do computation, rather merging node does computation
 - Quick Sort
 - Heap Sort
   - Also O(nlogn)